pradee2604/ECOSTERLING_IMPEX/README.md

-# 🌞 Eazy Solar Website
+# 🌞 ECOSTERLING IMPEX PRIVATE LIMITED Website

 This is a multi-page website for **Eazy Solar**, built to showcase solar products, services, and projects.
 It is inspired by [Elsol](https://elsol.co.in/) but redesigned with a unique look and feel.